Who Owns Johnnie Walker?

 Considerations

-- -Changing consumer preferences toward craft and artisanal products
+- -Changing consumer preferences toward artisanal and locally produced products in some markets

-- -Health and regulatory trends reducing alcohol consumption in some markets
+- -Health and regulatory trends reducing alcohol consumption in some traditional markets

 Frequently Asked Questions About Johnnie Walker